San Gimignano: Churches

 There are many churches in the town: the two main ones are the Collegiata, formerly a cathedral, and Sant'Agostino, housing many artworks from early Italian renaissance artists.

 The Pieve di Santa Maria at Cèllole, a village in the municipality, is a Romanesque rural church with a baptistery.

 Civic buildings

 The Communal Palace, once seat of the podestà, is currently home of the town gallery, with works by Pinturicchio, Benozzo Gozzoli, Filippino Lippi, Domenico di Michelino, Pier Francesco Fiorentino and others.
 From Dante's Hall in the palace, access may be made to a Maesta fresco by Lippo Memmi, as well as the Torre del Podestà or Torre Grossa, 1311, which stands 54 m high.

 Culture

 San Gimignano is the birthplace of the poet Folgore da San Gimignano (1270–1332).

-A fictionalised version of San Gimignano is featured in E. M. Forster's 1905 novel, Where Angels Fear to Tread as Monteriano.
+A fictionalized version of San Gimignano is featured in E. M. Forster's 1905 novel, Where Angels Fear to Tread as Monteriano.

 M. C. Escher's 1923 woodcut San Gimignano depicts the celebrated towers.

+Marcel L'Herbier used San Gimignano as one of the main locations in his 1925 film Feu Mathias Pascal.
+L'Herbier's love of architecture ensured that views of the towers and shots of various streets and piazze were heavily featured.